Sponsored

 How to Solve Yarn Loop Level 66 — Full Solution

-1. Open the blue stripe layer first on the bottom and right edge to reduce the wall that boxes in the dog.
+1. Start with the blue stripe layer on the bottom and right edge, because those vertical wall columns are the biggest continuous surface on the board.

-2. Bring in brown next for the ear tops and right-side frame pieces while the first blue pass is still traveling.
+2. Bring in brown next for the ear tops and right-side frame pieces while the first blue run is still moving around the loop.

-3. Use extra blue passes to keep shaving the striped backdrop, then add green only when the lower hedge corners have exposed edges.
+3. Use extra blue/cyan passes to keep opening the striped backdrop, then add green only when the lower hedge corners have actual exposed edges.

-4. Hold white and black face cleanup until the top stripes and at least one ear shelf are already shortened.
+4. Hold white and black face cleanup until the top stripes and at least one ear shelf are already shortened; otherwise those face colors spend too long orbiting.

-5. Around 01:20-01:40, stop feeding fresh colors if the meter hits 0/5, then finish the white face wedge, black mouth patch, red collar drops, and final green crumbs.
+5. Around `01:20-01:40`, stop feeding fresh colors if the meter hits `0/5`, let the bush strips and upper stripe stubs burn down, then finish the white face wedge, black mouth patch, red collar drops, and final green crumbs.

 Common Mistakes to Avoid